 Support for KMS licensing requires the SOAP Server user account to be a member of the local administrators group.

 Authentication is not common in workgroup environments, as a result, minimum privilege user accounts must be created on each server and each instance must have identical credentials.

 Determine the appropriate security option to use in this farm (only one option can be selected per farm and the selection you choose impacts role-based administration):

 Use Active Directory groups for security (default); select this option if you are on a Windows Domain running Active Directory.
 This option enables you to use Active Directory for Citrix Provisioning administration roles.

 Windows 2,000 Domains are not supported.

 Use Windows groups for security.
 Select this option if you are on a single server or in a Workgroup.
 This option enables you to use the Local User/Groups on that particular server for Citrix Provisioning administration roles.

 Console users do not directly access the database.

-Minimum permissions required for additional provisioning functionality include:
+Minimum permissions required for more provisioning functionality include:

 - Citrix Virtual Apps and Desktops Setup wizard, Streamed VM Setup wizard, and ImageUpdate service

 - vCenter, SCVMM, and Citrix Hypervisor minimum permissions

 - Permissions for the current user on an existing Citrix Virtual Apps and Desktops controller

 - A Citrix Provisioning console user account configured as a XenDesktop administrator and added to a provisioning SiteAdmin group or higher

-- Active Directory Create Accounts permission to create new accounts in the Console.
-To use existing accounts, Active Directory accounts have to already exist in a known OU for selection
+- Active Directory Create Accounts permission to create accounts in the console.
+To use existing accounts, Active Directory accounts have to exist in a known OU for selection

 - If using personal vDisks with Citrix Virtual Apps and Desktops, the SOAP Server user account must have Citrix Virtual Apps and Desktops full administrator privileges.

 - AD account synchronization: create, reset, and delete permissions

 - vDisk: Privileges to perform volume maintenance tasks